 Later in December, as I was getting ready to decorate the cottage, I realised that I was too busy with non-Christmas stuff to do all of the decorating I had imagined I would.
 So instead, I scaled back the decorations.
 I still kept my tradition of decorating whilst enjoying mulled wine and mince pies; I just didn’t put as many decorations up.

 As the month continued, I realised that I wasn’t feeling as anxious as I normally would.
 But it wasn’t until I managed to get through my last day of Christmas shopping that I realised I was stronger.
 Yes, on Christmas Eve Eve, I went shopping for groceries surrounded by more of those happy people.
-I had a list of things I needed to provide me the exact Christmas dinner I wanted, and I needed everything on the list for the meal to be complete.
+I had a list of things I needed to provide me with the exact Christmas dinner I wanted, and I needed everything on the list for the meal to be complete.

 When I realised that a couple of the items would need to be substituted, I was mildly disappointed, but not upset.
-But when I realised that two of “most important” items were not in stock, I was OK.
+But when I realised that two of the “most important” items were not in stock, I was OK.
 I was disappointed, and I had to have a wee talk with myself about how and why this was not a big deal, but that was it.
 My disappointment didn’t turn to upset.
 There were no tears.